Change of measure through the Legendre transform: Conclusion

+PAC-Bayes generalisation relies on change-of-measure inequalities to transfer a concentration inequality on a fixed probability measure to all probability measures simultaneously.
+Additive change-of-measure inequalities can naturally be interpreted as Legendre transform of a penalisation term.
+In this section, we have studied how these Legendre transform can be upper bounded for a generic class of penalisation, $f$-divergence, which extends on the classic KL penalisation.
+The analysis shows a trade-off between the penalisation considered, and the assumptions which will be required on the risk.
+Weaker penalisation, which allows constructing posterior distribution further away from the prior, is paid for by stronger moment on the generalisation gap, and hence stronger assumptions on the risk.

+Computing the exact Legendre transform of the penalisation involves optimisation on a single degree of freedom.
+This optimisation has no closed form expression in the general case, involving an intractable renormalisation condition.
+This makes the construction of tight PAC-Bayes bound with a generic $f$-divergence change-of-measure difficult.
+In this respect, the classic KL penalisation represents a sweet spot.
+First, the exact Legendre transform has a closed form expression as the renormalisation condition is tractable.
+Second, it involves exponential moment of the generalisation gap, matching the form used in Chernov's concentration inequalities.
+Finally, closed form expressions are available for the computation of the KL divergence for popular family of distributions such as Gaussian, facilitating the computation of the bound and its derivative for Variational PAC-Bayes settings.

-\acks{The authors are grateful to Roman Moscoviz, Gilles Faÿ and Marc-Antoine Giuliani for helpful insights and discussions.
-Antoine Picard acknowledges support from SUEZ.
-Benjamin Guedj acknowledges partial support by the U.S. Army Research Laboratory and the U.S. Army Research Office, and by the U.K. Ministry of Defence and the U.K. Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/R013616/1.
-Benjamin Guedj acknowledges partial support from the French National Agency for Research, grants ANR-18-CE40-0016-01 and ANR-18-CE23-0015-02. }
+\begin{acknowledgement} A.P. acknowledges support by ANRT CIFRE grant 2021/1894.
+B.G. acknowledges partial support by the U.S. Army Research Laboratory and the U.S. Army Research Office, and by the U.K. Ministry of Defence and the U.K. Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/R013616/1.
+B.G. acknowledges partial support from the French National Agency for Research, through grants ANR-18-CE40-0016-01 and ANR-18- CE23-0015-02, and through the programme “France 2030” and PEPR IA on grant SHARP ANR-23-PEIA-0008. \end{acknowledgement} \ethics{Competing Interests}{ The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}